IEC 63110

 IEC 63110 is an international standard defining a protocol for the management of electric vehicles charging and discharging infrastructures, which is currently under development.
 IEC 63110 is one of the International Electrotechnical Commission's group of standards for electric road vehicles and electric industrial trucks, and is the responsibility of Joint Working Group 11 (JWG11) of IEC Technical Committee 69 (TC69).

+Development of 63110-1 has finished, and both 63110-2 and 63110-3 have run out of time and were cancelled.

 Standard documents

 IEC 63110 consists of the following parts, detailed in separate IEC 63110 standard documents: